Gosforth: Public houses

-The Brandling Arms pub on the High Street has its own local edition of My Monopoly, using Gosforth locations.
+The Brandling Arms pub on the high street has its own local edition of My Monopoly, using Gosforth locations.
 Other pubs on Gosforth High Street are the Gosforth Hotel (built 1878), the Queen Victoria (known for a short time as Northern Lights), the Blacksmith's Arms, Barca (formally Earl Grey) and the Job Bulman, a branch of Wetherspoons located in the former 1920s post office building on St Nicholas Avenue, and named after the founder of Bulman Village.
-The County Hotel, towards the southern end of the centre of Gosforth, is the southernmost High Street pub.
-Former public houses in Gosforth include the Collingwood in Regent Farm, and the Royal George in Brunton Park which closed in June 2009.
-The Three Mile Inn is located on the historic Great North Road.